alexanderaleskin/telegram_django_bot/README.rst

 This library provides a Python interface for creating Telegram Bots.
 It standardizes coding approach in the best practice of the web development.
-The library combines `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_. and provides extra powerful utilities based on this libraries.
+The library combines `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_. and provides extra powerful utilities based on these libraries.

 Normally, Python-Telegram-Bot gives next opportunities for bot creating:

 * Python Interface for communication with Telegram API;
-* Web-sevice for get updates from telegram;
+* Web-service to get updates from telegram;

 and Django: